 the Bowers Museum where the menus reflect global influences developed around the exhibits.

-SeaLegs on the Beach, SeaSalt Woodfire Burger, Beach City Provisions and Pacific Kitchen, “are lucky enough” (to coin a phrase of Restaurateur Alicia Whitney) to be the first beach venues with license to sell beer and wine at Bolsa Chica.
+SeaLegs at the Beach, SeaSalt Woodfire Burger, Beach City Provisions and Pacific Kitchen, “are lucky enough” (to coin a phrase of Restaurateur Alicia Whitney) to be the first beach venues with license to sell beer and wine at Bolsa Chica.
 Huntington Beach just opened Naugles at the Beach and next year the Hyatt HB plans to open a beachside concession.
 Huntington Beach official Dave Dominguez in the Facilities and Concessions department reports that there has been no official discussion to expand the licensing opportunities to

 the beaches operated by Huntington Beach and that if they did so, it would take at least a year to make it happen.
 If Memorial Day, where SeaLegs on the Beach and Pacific Kitchen served 4,000 is any indication, beach goers will be flocking to Bolsa Chica.